-Every team needs a player like Javi Martinez, especially one gunning for a treble.
-In a week of talking points for Bayern Munich, it has been Martinez that has monopolised the conversation, doing what he does best: playing the all-action midfielder at the heart of the Red machine.
+Every team needs a player like Javi Martinez, especially one gunning for the Bundesliga title.
+After a weekend in which Bayern Munich painted the back pages red, Martinez has been front and centre of the conversation, doing what he does best: playing the all-action midfield battering ram.

-Martinez is a unique specimen, after all.
-No player in the Bayern squad, or indeed Europe as a whole, can tackle, press and carry the ball like he does.
-He intimidates opponents and breeds confidence in his team-mates, and has been trusted by a series of top-class managers, from Jupp Heynckes, Pep Guardiola, Carlo Ancelotti and now Kovac, to be the glue that holds the Bayern team together when the stakes are highest.
+A weapon of mass disruption.
+No player in the Bayern squad, or indeed Europe as a whole, can tackle, press and carry the ball like Martinez.
+He intimidates opponents and breeds confidence in his teammates, and has been trusted by a series of top-class managers, from Heynckes, Pep Guardiola and Carlo Ancelotti to Kovac, to be the glue that holds the Bayern team together when the stakes are highest.